marynasavchenko/order-service/README.md

 ## **Order service**

-Order service is a part of microservices-baced application Online store.
+Order service is a part of microservices-based application Online store.
 It manages orders.
 Spring Controller (OrderController) class exposes the HTTP endpoints that can be invoked on the microservice.

 ## **Technology stack**